Sirimavo Bandaranaike: Party Leader (1977–1988)

+In January 1986, Bandaranaike's civil rights were restored by a presidential decree issued by Jayewardene.
+Jayewardene showed little sympathy for the issues of concern to the Tamils and instead blamed the unrest on left-wing factions plotting a government overthrow.
 Bandaranaike and the Freedom Party opposed the introduction of Indian troops, believing the government had betrayed its own people by allowing India to intervene on behalf of the Tamils.
 As a reaction to state-sanctioned violence and their desire for nationalist focus, the Janatha Vimukthi Peramuna militants re-emerged in the south.
-Against this backdrop, Bandaranaike decided to run in the 1988 presidential election.
-She was narrowly defeated by Ranasinghe Premadasa, who succeeded Jayewardene as president.